-Any communication that is customer facing affects how a brand is perceived, but sales communications are dedicated to making sales.
-They are a form of persuasion that has been honed over the last century, primarily through the medium of direct mail.
-With digital communications now largely replacing print, sales communications have evolved with the enormous data sets digital offers, revealing what methods really get results.
+Any communication that is customer facing affects how a brand is perceived.
+Sales communications, though they also brand, are dedicated to selling.
+They are a form of persuasion that has been honed over the last century, especially through the medium of direct mail.
+With digital communications now largely replacing print, enormous data sets have revealed what methods really get results.

 Overcoming inertia and indifference

 The process of sales copywriting begins with thinking.
-Considerable empathy is required to understand the audience's current attitude to the brand and how their life might be improved by purchase.
+Research should reveal the audience's current attitude to the brand and how their life might be improved by purchase.
 In the absence of research insights, the copywriter must exercise empathy.

 Once you have a handle on what the audience currently thinks, you have to decide what you WANT them to think.
 And then - and this is the big decision - what message would most likely move them from A to B. Usually this is the main benefit.
-But you may feel this benefit isn't enough to shake the inertia/indifference, so you might choose to present the consequences of NOT buying the product - a fear rather than opportunity sell.
+But you may feel this benefit isn't enough to shake the inertia/indifference.
+So you might choose to present the consequences of not buying the product - a fear rather than opportunity sell.
 There are many options and detachment from what you want to say is essential.
 Clients, sitting so close to their product day in day out, can struggle to see from the consumer's perspective.
 They tend to welcome the perspective on an external copywriting team.

-The science of persuasion work of Robert B Cialdini has revealed the secrets of making people like things.
-They are insights into human nature and need to be studied by anyone hoping to persuade others.
+The science of persuasion work of Robert B Cialdini has revealed how people are persuaded to do things.
+These insights into human nature need to be studied and understood by anyone hoping to persuade others.

 The Barnaby Benson approach to sales communications

 Medium-sensitive - each medium has certain constraints and finds audiences with different expectations.
 Take the subject line of an email: it needs to be brief , reference the subject of the email, yet have something to encourage the reader to open it.